Fortress of Solitude

 Supergirl 1984 movie Helen Slater

 Speaking of which, the Phantom Zone in this film manages to recapture the classic appearance of the one in Superman.
 Yet it also brings a few new elements to it, which were later recreated in Smallville.
-Even the Omegahedron, as goofy as it is, has appeared recently in the Supergirl show… so it certainly left an impression.
+Even the Omegahedron, as goofy as it is, has appeared in The CW’s Supergirl TV show… so it certainly left an impression.
 This may not have been a good film, yet at times, it succeeds, and it helped pave the way for better things.

-If you’re looking for a great superhero movie or even a mediocre one, then this isn’t it.
+If you’re looking for a great superhero movie or even a mediocre one, then Supergirl (1984) isn’t it.
 It didn’t hold up then, and it doesn’t hold up now, except maybe for a slight sense of nostalgia.
 There are some good ideas scattered about, but they’re mostly lost opportunities.

 Was it as bad as Superman III, though?
 To this day, I’m genuinely not sure.
 That film featured Clark Kent fighting Superman, which was awesome, but it also featured Richard Pryor skiing off the side of a building.
 At least Supergirl (1984) had a pretty cool Supergirl, so it’s hard to say which was worse.
 All I know for sure is that it was better than Superman IV: The Quest For Peace.
 So maybe Supergirl (1984) wasn’t that bad after all… Maybe.
 Whether or not it is better than Wonder Woman 1984 is entirely up to you.